mimblewimble/grin-rfcs/text/0000-slatepack.md

 - Should we still use double-sha256 in `SimpleBase58Check` or take the opportunity to use a BCH or CRC code which may be more appropriate for error detection on slatepack messages?
   - Is additional engineering desired here if there will always be further validation of the slate payload before a spend can occur?

+- If addresses are not reused by default and since wallets need to be able to conduct multiple transactions in parallel, they need the ability to listen on all "active" addresses at the same time

 # Future possibilities
 [future-possibilities]: #future-possibilities